moDevsome/LAMP-Server/README.md

 ## HOW TO USE

+This script is made for to be used with [Docker](https://www.docker.com/).

 ### First step, Download the src files from this repository
 Put these 3 files : "Dockerfile", "lamp-start.sh" and "virtualhost.py" into a folder.